-The \checkmark mark on the top right corner of a project's icon means the project has been built and the binaries are up to date.
+The $\checkmark$ mark on the top right corner of a project's icon means the project has been built and the binaries are up to date.
 If the plug-in detects the modification of a non-excluded file or folder inside the project, the check mark will disappear.

 Decoration after a project name shows whether the Makefile has been automatically generated.
-If it has, the corresponding command line switches are displayed between brackets; for example, [-s] for single mode.
-No additional text is displayed if the Makefile has been manually generated (not even the brackets).
+If it has, the corresponding command line switches of the command makefilegen are displayed between brackets; for example, [ -s ] for single mode.